SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/6_setup_trial_cloudfoundry.md

 3. Enter Instance Name and Org Name or keep default values.

-    In trial you will have only "trial" as service plan.
+    In the trial, you will have only "trial" as a service plan.

     Choose "Create".